FahimFBA/react-crash/README.md

 # MovieFinder

-Website to find movies and tv shows.
+Website to find movies, games and tv shows.
 Created with React JS by following from [JavaScript Mastery](https://youtu.be/b9eMGE7QtTk).

 :star: Extra feature: Enter button functionality for searching movies and tv shows.